hercychang/prep-step-1/part4/loops_readings.md

 ## Introduction

-Complete the [CodeAcademy Loops][Loops] section if you haven't yet.

 A common idea in computer science is that humans are good at performing tasks that are hard to describe but easy to accomplish, such as: "make a sandwich".

 Computers, on the other hand, are good at performing tasks that are easy to describe, but hard to accomplish, such as: "write 'oo-la-la' 1000 times".
 That task might take you a while.. but introduce 5 lines of code: